A dangerous airbag-related defect has been identified in several Nissan vehicles that puts drivers and passengers at grave risk.

-At the law offices of GWC Injury Lawyers, our team of Chicago personal injury lawyers are currently accepting inquiries from Nissan motor vehicle owners that may have experienced problems related to this defect.
+At the law offices of GWC Injury Lawyers, our team of Chicago personal injury lawyers are currently accepting inquiries from Nissan motor vehicle owners who may have experienced problems related to this defect.

 Do you know if your vehicle is at risk?

 Contact our law firm to learn more about your legal options.
-We are the largest personal injury law firm in Illinois and proudly offer 100% FREE initial consultations.
-In most instances, we also only get paid when we obtain a recovery on your behalf.
+We are one of the leading personal injury law firms in Illinois and proudly offer 100% FREE initial consultations.
+In most instances, we only get paid when we obtain a recovery on your behalf.

 Airbag Sensor Defect

 Airbag sensors in some Nissan vehicles have a dangerous defect.
-Malfunctioning airbag sensors in the front seat of some models cant identify when someone is sitting in the seat.
+Malfunctioning airbag sensors in the front seat of certain models can’t identify when someone is sitting in the seat.

 The vehicle occupant classification software (OCS) used in some Nissan vehicles does not correctly respond to the presence of passengers in the seats on a reliable basis, which increases the risk of injury in an accident.
-Multiple accidents have been reported where the airbag failed to deploy because the sensors and software failed to identify that a passenger was actually in the vehicle.
+Multiple accidents have been reported where the airbag failed to deploy because the sensors and software did not identify that a passenger was actually in the vehicle.

 Nissan recalled 990,000 vehicles in 2013 and 2014 when the large auto manufacturer discovered that the front-seat airbag sensors were faulty.
 Nissan has provided a Recall Website where vehicle owners can use their Vehicle Identification Number (VIN) to quickly identify if there are any outstanding recalls on their vehicles.
 The website provides information as far back as recalls initiated in 1994.